 Honorius' brother Pandolf, a man reputed for justice and severity, was Senator of Rome at the time of his election.
 He had taken major steps to get local brigandage under control and was exceedingly popular with the people of Rome.
 Honorius had been one of the six cardinals who chose the pope by compromise in 1271.
 The new pope took up residence on the Aventine near Santa Sabina, where he built a new palace in the family compound, from which his bulls are dated.
 The sources agree that he suffered from podaegra or gutta (gout), as did his brother, but in both cases the condition seems so severe that Pandolf could not get around except on crutches, and Honorius was unable to walk or even move his fingers together, except for his thumb.
 He had to sit while celebrating Mass, and had a special chair constructed so that, when it was time to elevate the Host, he could be turned around to the people without moving his body.
 The symptoms seem to be more those of severe arthritis.
 Nonetheless, both he and his brother were clear in mind and firm in purpose.
 Honorius died on April 3, 1287, Holy Thursday, apud Sanctam Sabinam, after two years and one day of rule.

 Honorius IV named only one cardinal, on December 22, 1285: Giovanni Boccamati (Boccamazza), who became Suburbicarian Bishop of Tusculum.
 He was a Roman and an adfinis of the pope.
-He was made Archbishop of Monreale by Pope Nicholas III in 1278.
+He had been made Archbishop of Monreale by Pope Nicholas III in 1278.
 He died in 1309.
 (Panvinio, 184; Eubel I, pp. 11, 38,and 348; Cardella II, 27-28; The continuator of Martinus Oppaviensis' Chronicon (MGH SS XXII), 482).

 Chronicon Placentinum et Chronicon de rebus in Italia gestis (edited by J.L.A.
 Huillard-Bréholles (Paris: Plon 1856).
 Giovanni Villani, Cronica VII.
 54-58.